-Measure Financial Hardship

-Definition wages before housing costs) Indicators are: 1.
-The family cannot afford a number of food and clothir 2.
-They claim Job Seekers Allowance, Employment Supor Income Support 3.
-They have required fuel costs that are above average spend that amount, it would leave them with a residuation to the fuel poverty line. cators are: I. The family cannot afford a number of food and clothing items 2.
-They claim Job Seekers Allowance, Employment Support Allowance or Income Support 3.
-They have required fuel costs that are above average or, were they to spend that amount, it would leave them with a residual income below

-Reason for collecting Clients may be perceived to be in a 'benefits trap' where they are unable to earn enough to equal or exceed their current rate of benefit.
+Measure Financial Hardship Definition The client reports that their household are on a low income (60% of average wages before housing costs) Indicators are: The family cannot afford a number of food and clothing items They claim Job Seekers Allowance, Employment Support Allowance or Income Support They have required fuel costs that are above average or, were they to spend that amount, it would leave them with a residual income below the fuel poverty line.
+They have unmanaged debt; this includes rent arrears Reason for collecting Clients may be perceived to be in a 'benefits trap' where they are unable to earn enough to equal or exceed their current rate of benefit.
 Recent legislation has capped benefits resulting in increased need to obtain employment.
 Many clients may find the cost of training and work-focused activity difficult to manage.
-Number of clients who self-disclose that they have unmanaged debt, rent arrears or low income.
+Data collected Number of clients who self-disclose that they have unmanaged debt, rent arrears or low income.
+Outcome Fram nework Reference

-Data collected

-Outcome Fran nework Reference

-Social Justice Outcomes Framework KI-4 1.1, 1.17

-KI-4

-HCP - P17